Flat-band ratio and quantum metric in the superconductivity of modified Lieb lattices

-The decision to use DMFT calculations in this study was motivated by the quantum fluctuations that it manages to account for.
-One can also perform similar calculations with mean-field theory and obtain the order parameters and superfluid weights.
-However, in this case, all of the quantum fluctuations in the system are neglected.
-In this section, we investigate how mean-field results compare to the DMFT results.
-Fig.\ref{fig:Lieb_extended_Mf} shows the absolute values of the order parameters for the three-dimensional extended Lieb lattice calculated with mean-field theory.
-We have introduced a hopping parameter $d$ that gives the hopping strengths in z-direction.
-When $d=0$, the system consisted of stacked two-dimensional Lieb lattices with disconnected orbitals between them and when $d=1$, we have the three-dimensional extended Lieb lattice shown in Fig.~\ref{fig:lattices} c).
+Fig.~\ref{fig:Lieb_extended_Mf} shows the absolute values of the order parameters for the three-dimensional extended Lieb lattice calculated with both the mean-field theory and DMFT.
+We have introduced a hopping parameter $d$ that gives the hopping strengths in z-direction, i.e, to the additional site $D$ (see Fig. 1 b) of the main text).
+When $d=0$, the system consisted of stacked two-dimensional Lieb lattices with disconnected orbitals between them and when $d=1$, we have the three-dimensional extended Lieb lattice.
 Using this parameter, we can tune our system continuously from the two-dimensional Lieb to the three-dimensional extended Lieb lattice.

-The mean-field order parameters shown in Fig.\ref{fig:Lieb_extended_Mf} are both qualitatively and quantitatively different from the DMFT order parameters.
+The mean field and the DMFT order parameters shown in Fig.~\ref{fig:Lieb_extended_Mf} are both qualitatively and quantitatively different.
 First, the critical temperatures of these order parameters are significantly larger than in the DMFT results.
-At the DMFT level, the local fluctuations are included, reducing the critical temperatures.
-More interesting is that now the critical temperature of the order parameters with $d = 0.5$ is larger than with $d = 0$ or with $d = 1$, which indicates that this critical temperature is maximized in the quasi-2D regime, i.e., with $d$ between 0 and 1.
-In the DMFT context, the critical temperature of the three-dimensional extended Lieb lattice with $d=0.5$ was between the $d=0$ and $d=1$ critical temperatures and the critical temperature was maximized with $d=1$.
+More interesting is that now the mean-field critical temperature for the order parameters of the flat-band sites $B$ and $C$, with $d = 0.5$ ($T_c \approx 0.21$) is larger than with $d = 0$ ($T_c \approx 0.14$) or with $d = 1$ ($T_c \approx 0.17$).
+This behavior is distinct from the DMFT results, where the critical temperature with $d=0.5$ is between the $d=0$ and $d=1$ critical temperatures.
 Thus, the mean-field behavior is clearly different from that of the DMFT results.